zacbir/snagajob-hiring-tool/README.md

 ### test_questions.py

 Tests Question behavior.
-In particular, whether a given Question is valid.
+In particular, whether a given Question is valid, and whether answer lookup by id works as intended.

 ### test_questionnaires.py

 Tests Questionnaire behavior.
-Tests both valid Questionnaires, and acceptable applications.
+Tests Questionnaire validation and question lookup by id, and vetting applications for acceptability.

 ## Sample Applications